Continuous-variable spatio-spectral quantum networks in nonlinear photonic lattices: Feasibility and outlook

-Grid cluster states are an important resource for measurement-based quantum computing \cite{Menicucci2006}.
 Larger grid cluster states can be created using temporal modes under suitable temporal multiplexing \cite{Larsen2019, Asavanant2019}.
-For instance, we can obtain grid states composed of $L\times N$ elements by multiplexing linear clusters in frequency and space encodings.
+For instance, we can obtain grid states composed of \DBR{$N\times L$} elements by multiplexing linear clusters in frequency and space encodings.
 This state is generated at the repetition rate of the pump laser and can be time-multiplexed by applying delay lines.
-Thus, the ability to shape the pump field in both space and frequency in a nonlinear photonic lattice opens a wide range of possibilities to create two- and three-dimensional cluster states, necessary respectively for universal and fault-tolerant measurement-based quantum computing \cite{Bourassa2021}.
+Thus, the ability to shape the pump field in both space and frequency in a nonlinear photonic lattice opens a wide range of possibilities to create two- and three-dimensional cluster states, instrumental respectively for universal and fault-tolerant measurement-based quantum computing \cite{Bourassa2021}.
 For instance, suitable spatial pump shaping can produce a closed linear cluster that multiplexed in frequency results in a torus in a single temporal mode \cite{Barral2020}.

 Another option of practical interest is to use individual modes in the spatial domain and squeezed supermodes in the frequency domain with a flat spatial distribution of the pump fields.
 In this case there is a number of independently squeezed spectral supermodes for each $j$ spatial mode \cite{Fabre2020}.
 For instance for both Gaussian phasematching and pump spectrum, the spectral supermodes are close to Hermite-Gaussian modes \cite{Patera2010}.
-This \db{spectral} basis is accesible through suitable LO pulse shaping in homodyne detection.
-Notably, in this case \db{the independently-squeezed Hermite-Gauss spectral supermodes are} entangled due to spatial correlations.
-Thus, $L$ copies of a $N$-mode linear cluster state is generated, each one with a different Hermite-Gaussian spectrum.
+This \db{spectral} basis is \DB{reachable} through suitable LO pulse shaping in homodyne detection.
+Notably, in this case \db{the independently-squeezed Hermite-Gauss spectral supermodes are} entangled due to spatial correlations. \D{Thus, in the example above we would obtain $L$ {\it copies} of a $N$-mode linear cluster state}, each one with a different Hermite-Gaussian spectrum.